Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Waverton is exceptionally high nationally.
-The median assessed income is $78,586 while the average income stands at $119,912.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Waverton is exceptionally high nationally.
+The median income is $78,586 and the average income stands at $119,912.
 This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates would be approximately $85,549 (median) and $130,536 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes all rank highly in Waverton, between the 95th and 97th percentiles nationally.
-Income brackets indicate that 35.4% of locals (1,121 people) fall into the $4000+ category, unlike trends in the region where 30.9% fall within the $1,500 - 2,999 range.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $85,549 (median) and $130,536 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Waverton rank highly nationally, between the 95th and 97th percentiles.
+Income brackets indicate that 35.4% of locals (1,121 people) fall into the $4000+ category, unlike regional trends where 30.9% fall within the $1,500 - 2,999 range.
 A significant 48.5% earn above $3,000 weekly.
-Housing accounts for 14.4% of income while strong earnings rank residents within the 95th percentile for disposable income.
+Housing accounts for 14.4% of income and strong earnings rank residents within the 95th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income